 “Every month that they receive a brag tag, their name is entered into a drawing,” Flory says.
 “At the end of the year we give away bikes and scooters and other little prizes.”

 Birch Street has classes from preschool to third grade.
-Hedy Chang is the executive director of Attendance Works, a national non-profit organization.
-She says attendance is critical at this early stage.
+Executive Director of Attendance Works Hedy Chang says attendance is critical at this early stage.

 “Kids who are chronically absent in pre-K and [kindergarten] … are much less likely to be reading proficiently by the end of third grade,” Chang says.

 Chang says elementary school attendance can have lasting effects.
-Research has shown that staying in class at an early age can affect their tendency to hold down a job or commit a crime.
+Research has shown that staying in class at an early age can affect a students tendency to hold down a job or commit a crime as an adult.

 “I do help families with daycare and Medicaid, food assistance, state emergency relief,” Flory says.

 Flory says if money is tight, the last thing on a parent’s mind is school attendance.